Maths is important.

 Back to Math-U-See – For each level you get a DVD, student book, teacher book and a test book.
 I go through how to use the blocks and show you through each of the components in this video.

-There’s also a songbook and CD – it has lots of catchy songs that include skip counting and other facts, and colouring pages.
+There’s also a songbook and audio – it has lots of catchy songs that include skip counting and other facts, plus colouring pages.
 We haven’t really used this, it’s a bit young for my kids, but I could see myself torturing them with it in the car if they were younger.

 Running family joke there – When they were younger, I would regularly put on maths/grammar/science songs when I had a captive audience in the car.
 They’d all pretend to scream and block their ears, but they all knew the songs perfectly pretty quickly, and admit now that it was an easy way to learn!